The Ultimate Guide for Cloud Penetration Testing [2024]

 Resource Sharing

 It is a pretty famous evidentiary fact that cloud services massively share resources across numerous accounts.
-However, this phase of resource-sharing could be highly challenging during the cloud penetration testing.
-In this regard, the service providers sometimes do not take the necessary measures to segment the entire users.
+However, this phase of resource-sharing could be highly challenging during cloud penetration testing.
+In this regard, service providers sometimes do not take the necessary measures to segment the entire user base.

-In the scenario, in case your organization requires to be PCI DSS compliant, the standardization mentions that all the additional accounts sharing the same resource and the particular cloud service provider should necessarily be PCI DSS compliant also.
+In this scenario, if your organization requires it to be PCI DSS compliant, the standardization mentions that all the additional accounts sharing the same resource and the particular cloud service provider should necessarily be PCI DSS compliant as well.
 That type of intricate case exists as there are numerous paths to enforce the cloud infrastructure.
 As a result, this complexity delays the wide variety of cloud penetration testing procedures.

 Policy Restrictions

-Every cloud service provider possesses one’s own dos and don’ts related to what is allowed and what is not while conducting the wide processes associated with cloud penetration testing.
-This elaborates on the related endpoints and types of tests which can be implemented.
+Every cloud service provider possesses dos and don’ts related to what is allowed and what is not while conducting the wide processes associated with cloud penetration testing.
+This elaborates on the related endpoints and types of tests that can be implemented.

 Most importantly, some even need you to propose an advance notice far before executing the tests.
 Further, this policy disparity paves the way for a noteworthy challenge and restricts the extent of conducting cloud penetration testing.